piewhat/fedora-coreos-bcachefs/README.md

 - A new bcachefs-tools tag is created
 - A new Fedora CoreOS build is released

-Unfortunately zincati does not work with ostree-unverified-registry atm, I'm looking into a way to make it work if possible.
+Unfortunately Zincati does not work with ostree-unverified-registry images atm, so a systemd timer and service are included in the image for automatic updates.

 ---